Juniper Networks, Inc. [JNPR] – What next after Recent Momentum?

 Similarly, this company’s Total Asset Turnover is 0.49.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 2.08.

-This stock’s Beta value is currently 1.00, which indicates that it is 3.63% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 29.84.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.00, which indicates that it is 1.96% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.22.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Juniper Networks, Inc. [JNPR] a Reliable Buy?